sled dog equipment

 The most important safety for cycling with a dog is always anticipation.
 In addition to that, however, there is equipment suitable for cycling with a dog, which reduces the risk of dangerous situations.
 These include, for example, the elastic harnesses that go around the cyclist's hips, the so-called dog harness stands (i.e. "springers" pointing to the side) or bike antennas (i.e. flexible "antennae" pointing forward).

 The choice of equipment is influenced by whether the dog is supposed to run in front of the bike, on the side or perhaps even behind it.
 The most common way to ride a bike with a dog is for the dog to run alongside the bike.
-In bikejoring, i.e. dog cycling, the dog is always ahead of the bike.
+In bikejoring, i.e. bikejoring, the dog is always ahead of the bike.

-When the dog is attached to a bike or cyclist, it is absolutely important for ergonomics that there is a flexible cloth or elastic piece in between.
+When the dog is attached to a bike or cyclist, it is absolutely important for ergonomics that there is a flexible line or elastic piece in between.
 The function of the elastic is to dampen jerks directed at both the dog and the cyclist.
 The dog should have a well-fitting harness that does not strangle or limit the movements of the legs.
 Read more about various harnesses and their fit here >

 Different ways to cycle with your dog